Agent Architecture / Foundation

 01

-State the transcript-backed claim in your own words: This video walks through Anthropic's 'AI layer' strategies for large codebases, showing concrete demos of layered CLAUDE.md files, self-improving start/stop hooks, path-scoped skills, and an LSP-backed MCP server for symbol-level search.
+State the transcript-backed claim in your own words: Walking through Anthropic's blog post on using Claude Code in large code bases, this video demos each strategy in a real repo: lean and layered CLAUDE.md files, self-improving stop/start hooks, path-scoped skills, an LSP-backed MCP server for symbol-level search, and subagents that split exploration from editing.

 02